philspitler/bloc-mentor-assistant/README.md

 By default, generators compress the file that was created by building a js/css/html/resource file.
 You can distribute the compressed file using the Chrome Developer Dashboard to publish to the Chrome Web Store.

-Run this command to build your Chrome Extension project.
+Run this command to build your Chrome Extension project to the "dist" directory.

 ```bash
 grunt build
 ```

+To use, go to: chrome://extensions, enable Developer mode and load the dist folder as an unpacked extension.

 ### Features

 ### Review Buttons on Notifications in Dashboard